 The brief will include such things as the details of what you need done and background information about you / your business.
 This is information your copywriter needs to write effective copy.

-The great news is that your copywriter will have a briefing form that you can use if you don’t know what kind of information you need to include.
+The great news is that your copywriter will either supply you with a briefing form that you can use or guide you with a long list of questions to answer if you don’t know what kind of information you need to include.

 Questions – Lots of Them!